Antelope, California: Government

 Since Antelope is an unincorporated part of Sacramento County, all non-traffic related law enforcement incidents are handled by the Sacramento County Sheriff's Department, stationed out of the North Division.
 All traffic related incidents occurring in unincorporated Antelope are handled by the California Highway Patrol North Sacramento Area Office.
 All of the Center Unified School District property is mainly patrolled by the Twin Rivers Unified School District Police Department via contract, while both the Sunrise Parks and Recreation District and the Rio Linda Elverta Recreation and Parks District have a contract with the Fulton-El Camino Park Police Department.

 Parks

 Parks in Antelope are under the jurisdiction of the Sunrise Parks and Recreation District as well as the Rio Linda Elverta Recreation and Parks District, which are both policed under contract by the Fulton–El Camino Park Police Department.

 Tetotom Park

 Tetotom Park is located on the corner of Don Julio Blvd and North Loop Dr in Antelope near Antelope Crossing Middle School.
 It consists of a plastic playground, two tennis courts, a volleyball court, a multipurpose field, and a baseball diamond.
 It also contains four barbecues.

 Pokelma Park

-Pokelma Park is located on Quiet Knolls Drive off of Elverta Road (behind WinCo Foods).
+Pokelma Park is located on Quiet Knolls Drive off of Elverta Road (winco park) (behind WinCo Foods).
 It consists of a plastic playground, two tennis courts, a basketball court, and a baseball diamond.